anvk/Pine/README.md

 $ npm install
 ```

-### To start a webservice example
+### Example of pine web service

 ```
 $ node main
 ```

-Navigate to [http://localhost:3000] to see your running webservice
+Navigate to [http://localhost:3000](http://localhost:3000) to see your running web service

 ### Options

 **routes** - array of route objects.
 Please refer to the documentation below for further details.
-**port** - port where for the webservice
+**port** - port where for the web service
 **verbose** - there will extra logging messages printed if true
-**processRequest** - callback which will be executed for every webservice request.
+**processRequest** - callback which will be executed for every web service request.
 Please refer to the documentation below for further details.

 #### Route object

-> Object which sets route rules(URLs) for the webservice.
+> Object which sets route rules(URLs) for the web service.
 Its properties are described below.
-NOTE: extra properties could be specified and accessed through `params.route` in proccessRequest callback
+NOTE: extra properties could be specified and accessed through _params.route_ in _proccessRequest()_ callback

 **url** - url for a route
 **method** - get/post/put/patch/delete
 **argMap** - an object which contains mapping for arguments which were passed in URL, Body or Query URL.

-##### Example
+#### Route example

 f you need to process _POST http://localhost:3000/customers/:customerid/properties?name=[name]_ with body _{ "value": "myval" }_ then your route object will be the following: